CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly communicates what the skill does and when to use it.
-The extensive list of trigger phrases is a major strength, covering many natural ways users request planning.
-The only minor weakness is potential overlap with other task/project management skills, though the specificity of 'phased implementation plans with sprints and atomic tasks' helps differentiate it.
+The extensive list of trigger phrases is a notable strength, covering many natural ways users request planning.
+The only weakness is moderate overlap risk with other task/project management skills, though the specificity around 'phased implementation plans with sprints and atomic tasks' helps mitigate this.

 DimensionReasoningScore